 Back to the thank you note.
 Rosaria, a former English professor, penned these words to me, “Madeleine’s book was thoroughly engaging for me.
 I appreciated her fluency with her faith.”
-The book, by the way is, Walking on Water, by Madeleine L’Engle.
+The book I recommended, by the way was, Walking on Water, by Madeleine L’Engle.

 Fluency is a word I formerly associated only with proficiency in a second or third spoken language.
 Not with faith.
 But Rosaria made a profound point by joining those two words.
 Our faith must grow to a fully integrated faith, one that like languages, is fluent in the nuances of words, the double meanings of phrases and passages, and the layers of application one fully understands with fluency in a language.
 We cannot become mature believers without becoming fluent in our faith.

 Madeleine was an artist who loved to explore science and quantum physics and theatre, all created by the divine imagination.
-She then wove concepts from her learning into her novels which all pointed in one way or another to an intelligent Being.
-Much like CS Lewis, who imagined Aslan the Lion into being and wrote of him, “’Course he isn’t safe.
+She then wove concepts from her learning into her novels which all pointed in one way or another to an intelligent being.
+Much like C.S.
+Lewis, who imagined Aslan the Lion into being and wrote of him, “Of course he isn’t safe.
 But he’s good.
 He’s the King, I tell you.”

 Fluency comes from years of study and practice, of reading or listening to the Bible, of learning to be less shocked by verses like this: “I make well-being and create calamity.
-I am the LORD, who does all these things.”
-(Isa 45:7) Are you becoming fluent with the truth?
-Or to say it another way, are you becoming comfortable with the hard phrases of the Bible, knowing the Author of His-Story is writing with complexities, like quantum physics or calamities, that we may never understand, while He still remains Good?
+I am the LORD, who does all these things” (Isaiah 45:7).
+Are you becoming fluent with the truth?
+Or to say it another way, are you becoming comfortable with the hard phrases of the Bible, knowing the Author of His-Story is writing with complexities, like quantum physics or calamities, that we may never understand, while He still remains good?